ziu1986/lesson-code-review/_episodes/01-remotes.md

 ## Motivation

+- You are working in a big project where several persons have contributed at different times in the code development
-- Let's say that someone has given you access to a repository online
+- Someone has given you access to a repository online, you have developed some new functionalities and would like to contribute to the 'main' code by asking for a pull request or merge with master

 - ... and you want to contribute to it.
 - It is quite easy to make a copy and send a change back.
 - First, we do this a relatively simple way: get repository, make a change